-Not only will you get another edible herb within the same amount of growing space, but parsley will also provide shade while acting as ground covers for the bare soil.
+Not only will you get another edible herb within the same amount of growing space with parsley, it also provides shade and acts as ground cover for the bare soil.
 The herb also attracts beneficiary insects such as wasps that feed on destructive insects like aphids.

 If you want to increase your pepper’s yield and improve its flavor, this companion plant is ideal.
 Chives also repel away pests like aphids and other insects.

-Tomatoes are excellent pepper companion plants since they deter beetles and soil nematodes.
+Tomatoes are, like peppers, members of the nightshade family of plants.
+They are excellent companion plants since tomato plants deter beetles and soil nematodes.
 However, keep in mind that these two companion plants can easily transfer diseases amongst themselves, particularly when planted in the same bed one after another.
 Therefore, plant them close to each other but rotate them to a different area in the next season to avoid passing on overwintering pathogens.